riyaanjain/VinylRecordFlipper_PCB/README.md

 ## 🧠 What It Does

-This device automatically flips a vinyl record by sending PWM signals to servo motors using an ESP32 microcontroller once it finishes playing a side.
-It detects the tonearm rest position using a Hall effect sensor, then lifts, rotates, and drops the record back down.
+This device automatically flips a vinyl record by sending PWM signals to servo motors using an ESP32 microcontroller.
+It detects the tonearm rest position using a Hall effect sensor, then triggers the motors to lift, rotate, and drop the record back down.

 ---